mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-errors.md

 Socket is not ready for send/recv.
 Wait until it is ready and try again.
-This return code is only returned from curl_easy_recv(3) and curl_easy_send(3)
+This return code is only returned from curl_easy_recv(3) and curl_easy_send(3) (Added in 7.18.2)

 ## CURLE_SSL_CRL_BADFILE (82)

-Failed to load CRL file
+Failed to load CRL file (Added in 7.19.0)

 ## CURLE_SSL_ISSUER_ERROR (83)

-Issuer check failed
+Issuer check failed (Added in 7.19.0)

 ## CURLE_FTP_PRET_FAILED (84)

 The FTP server does not understand the PRET command at all or does not support the given argument.
 Be careful when using CURLOPT_CUSTOMREQUEST(3), a custom LIST command is sent with the PRET command before PASV as well.
+(Added in 7.20.0)

 ## CURLE_RTSP_CSEQ_ERROR (85)